jymcheong/SysmonResources/5. Threat Analytics/orientDB/readme.md

 powershell -nop -c "iex(New-Object Net.WebClient).DownloadString('https://raw.githubusercontent.com/jymcheong/SysmonResources/master/5.%20Threat%20Analytics/orientDB/installationScripts/installsysmonviz.ps1')"
 ```

-**Please ensure that the Windows (to-be-monitored) host can communicate with your OrientDB server. *Eg. Able to visit OrientDB web admin page with the host's browser.***
+**Please ensure that the Windows (to-be-monitored) host can communicate with your OrientDB server. *ie. Able to visit OrientDB web admin page with the host's browser.***

 A breakdown of what the script is doing: